juliolegrec/Local-Weather-App/README.md

 ## Show the Local Weather

-Objective: Build a CodePen.io app that is functionally similar to (this).[http://codepen.io/FreeCodeCamp/full/bELRjV.]
+Objective: Build a CodePen.io app that is functionally similar to this: http://codepen.io/FreeCodeCamp/full/bELRjV.

 **Rule #1**: Don't look at the example project's code.
 Figure it out for yourself.